-5.14.
+5.13.
 Information for students with disabilities

-If a student needs support during their studies because they are unable to pass a particular subject or language examination after several attempts, needs more time to complete the requirements, has difficulty in meeting or cannot meet certain conditions, needs personal assistance, needs technical equipment to understand lectures and pass examinations, he/she can apply for university support after registration.
+If students need support during their studies because they are unable to pass a particular subject or language examination after several attempts, need more time to complete the requirements, have difficulty in meeting or cannot meet certain conditions, need personal assistance or technical equipment to understand lectures and pass examinations, they can apply for university support after registration.
 Detailed information is available on this link.